-(An example would be, for instance, what Nagarjuna) has said in Root Stanzas on the Middle Way (Called “Discriminating Awareness”) (dBu-ma rtsa-ba shes-rab, Skt: Prajna-nama-mulamadhyamaka-karika, XXIV 1), “(You might argue with us debating that) if all these things were devoid (of truly established existence), then the absurd conclusion would follow for you that production would be (totally) non-existent, perishing would not exist (at all), and there would be no such things as the Four Noble Truths.”
+(An example would be, for instance, what Nagarjuna) has said in Root Verses on the Middle Way, Called “Discriminating Awareness” (dBu-ma rtsa-ba shes-rab, Skt.
+Prajna-nama-mulamadhyamaka-karika, XXIV 1), “(You might argue with us debating that) if all these things were devoid (of truly established existence), then the absurd conclusion would follow for you that production would be (totally) non-existent, perishing would not exist (at all), and there would be no such things as the Four Noble Truths.”
 This (verse) presents the charge (based on the misconstruction that the Prasangika Madhyamaka view of voidness is tantamount to nihilism) that if everything were devoid of self-established existence, then the presentations of uncontrollably recurring and liberated existence would be improper.

 In answer to this, (Nagarjuna in verse XXIV 20) has said (it is just the opposite), “If all these things were not devoid (of truly established existence), then the absurd conclusion would follow for you that production would be (totally) non-existent, perishing would not exist (at all), and there would be no such things as the Four Noble Truths.”
 In other words, with such lines, (Nagarjuna) has said that those things would be improper in terms of non-voidness, but in terms of the (correct) position of voidness, they are completely reasonable.